 And if you stay a bit further to the north, around Costa Adeje, I definitely recommend paying a visit to the small village of La Caleta.
 It’s a great place to either shoot the sunset or simply enjoy a dinner in one of the many restaurants around, watching the sun go down.

 So these are my seven suggestions.
+I also recommend to check out my other article about wave photography on Tenerife, you will surely find some more tips there.
 But no matter where you go on the island, Tenerife is a great destination for landscape photography.
 Just have some patience and don’t be afraid to go out and explore.
 There are tons of hikes and walks here that might well lead you to an amazing view few people will even know about.
 What I outlined above is just a start.

 While out and about, make sure to take care of yourself and your gear.
 Always check the tide times and when shooting the rocks during the low tide be careful as those may be extremely slippery.
 At sea and on the beach, always watch the waves.
 Salt water often means death to electronics, so take precautions.
 Sometimes even something as simple as a plastic bag will do.
 Sooner or later a wave will come unexpectedly and completely soak you and your camera.
 It happened to me, and I guarantee it will happen to you, so better be safe than sorry.